 - C. tanacetifolia.
 Growing up to 10 metres tall, the fruit is yellow in colour and rather like an apple in flavour.

 Diospyros lotus and D. virginiana.
-These two trees produce some of the most delicious fruits we have ever eaten from plants growing in Britain.
-They are related to the PERSIMMON or SHARON FRUIT (Diospyros kaki) that is sometimes seen in greengrocers and are very similar in shape but smaller, ranging in size from a large cherry to a small crab apple.
+Ken Fern thought that these two trees produce some of the most delicious fruits he had eaten from plants growing in Britain.
+They are related to the Persimmon or Sharon Fruit (Diospyros kaki) sometimes seen in greengrocers, and are very similar in shape but smaller, ranging in size from a large cherry to a small crab apple.
 Only eat the fruit when it is absolutely ripe and squidgy soft, otherwise it will be astringent and have a rather unpleasant effect on your mouth.
 Fully ripe they taste like a rich apricot jelly.
-Plants do require a good summer in order to ripen the fruit properly so they grow better in the southeast.
-The fruit is also nicer after a frost, allow the fruit to fall naturally from the tree and leave it on the ground (if the birds etc don't start eating it) until there is a frost or two.
+Plants do require a good summer in order to ripen the fruit properly so they grow better in the warmer areas.
+The fruit also improves after a frost, so allow the fruit to fall naturally from the tree and leave it on the ground (if the birds etc don’t start eating it) until there is a frost or two.
 Then harvest the fruit and store it in a cool place until it is really soft, in fact almost at the point of going rotten.
-D. lotus is sometimes called the DATE PLUM and can grow to about 9 metres tall, D. virginiana is the AMERICAN PERSIMMON and can be much taller, it has also been the best cropper in my experience and is possibly the best flavoured.
+D. lotus is sometimes called the Date Plum and can grow to about 9 metres tall, D. virginiana is the American Persimmon and can be much taller; it is a good cropper and possibly the best flavoured.
 Named forms of this plant are available in America.

 The Shrub Layer.

-Growing under the canopy trees, this layer can include both sun-loving and shade-tolerant plants since the canopy trees will cast very little shade on the bed.
+Growing under the canopy trees, this layer can include both sun-loving and shade-tolerant plants since, assuming the woodland garden is oriented as suggested above, the canopy trees will cast very little shade on the bed.
 As with the canopy layer, there are several well known food plants that can be profitably included in either full sun or dappled shade in this layer.
-These include BLACKCURRANTS, RED and WHITE CURRANTS, GOOSEBERRIES, JOSTABERRIES, WORCESTERBERRIES, BLUEBERRIES, BLACKBERRIES, RASPBERRIES and LOGANBERRIES.
-In addition, there are a number of shrubby herbs such as ROSEMARY, SAGE and RUE that will thrive in the sunnier parts of this garden.
+These include blackcurrants, red and white currants, gooseberries, jostaberries, worcesterberries, blueberries, blackberries, raspberries and loganberries.
+In addition, there are a number of shrubby herbs such as rosemary, sage and rue that will thrive in the sunnier parts of this garden.

 Abutilon vitifolium.
 A semi-evergreen shrub that can grow up to 8 metres high and 5 metres wide, though it is usually rather smaller in cultivation.
 It is not hardy in all parts of the country, tolerating temperatures down to about -5 to -10°c, and will appreciate dappled shade.
 The plant is at its most spectacular in mid to late spring when it is literally covered with lilac or white flowers 5cm or more in diameter - indeed it flowers so freely that it tends to exhaust itself and die after a few years.
 Fortunately it sets seed freely and grows very quickly from seed, so replacements are easy to provide.
 The flowers have a pleasant mild flavour and make an excellent addition to the salad bowl.